Facultatively eusocial great banded furrow-bee Halictus scabiosae:

 (i) Nomia unidentata.

-An interesting example of nesting behaviour is found in Austronomia australica.
-Nests in southwestern Victoriaxxxvii have been found to have, one, two and three queens, each colony member sharing duties such as foraging.
+An interesting example of nesting behaviour is found in Lipotriches (Austronomia) australica (Figure 2.9).
+Nests in southwestern Victoriaxxxix have been found to have one, two and three queens, each colony member sharing duties such as foraging.
 They fully provision a single cell and seal it, before moving on to excavate and construct a new cell.
-In an earlier report Kukukxxxviii notes that nest mates of Austronomia australica were less antagonistic towards pairs of females from the same nest than from different nests.
-To the extent that individual queens are not subordinate to any dominant queen and there is no worker caste, nomia bees are not eusocial, though the level of social cooperation is nevertheless remarkable.
+In an earlier report Kukukxl notes that nest mates of Austronomia australica were less antagonistic towards pairs of females from the same nest than from different nests.
+To the extent that individual queens are not subordinate to any dominant queen and there is no worker caste, nomia bees are not eusocial.
+Nevertheless the level of social organisation is remarkable.

 Readings